Six Tax Mistakes and Penalties to Avoid

 4. Failing to double-check your math

-In addition, the IRS’s Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) programs offer free basic tax return preparation to qualified individuals, including those who earn $57,000 or less, persons with disabilities and limited English-speaking taxpayers.
+In addition, the IRS’s Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) programs offer free basic tax return preparation to qualified individuals, including persons with disabilities and limited English-speaking taxpayers.
 You can find a VITA/TCE location near you using this link.
-AARP provides no-cost online tax return preparation assistance via its AARP Foundation Tax-Aide service.
+AARP® provides no-cost online tax return preparation assistance via its AARP Foundation Tax-Aide service.

 5. Missing out on a potential tax break

 When you file your taxes, make sure you know about all the deductions and other tax breaks that could be available to you.
-For example, if you have a child or care for another dependent, you can claim the Child and Dependent Care Credit.
-If you’re a small business owner, you can claim certain purchases as tax-deductible business expenses.
+For example, if you have a child or care for another dependent, you may be able to claim the Child and Dependent Care Credit.
+If you’re a small business owner, you may be able to claim certain purchases as tax-deductible business expenses.

 On the flip side, don’t claim credits that you’re not eligible to take.
 You may get a bigger tax refund at first, but it could lead to an audit that costs you more in the long run.